DBraun/TD-FaceCHOP/README.md

 You should end up with `C:\tools\dlib\build\install\lib\dlib19.17.99_release_64bit_msvc1922.lib`

-Now download dlib's [`shape_predictor_68_face_landmarks.dat`](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2) and place it in the root of TD-FaceCHOP.
+Now download dlib's [`shape_predictor_68_face_landmarks.dat`](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2), use an application such as 7-zip to turn the `.bz2` file into a `.dat` file, and place it in the root of TD-FaceCHOP, sibling to `FaceCHOP.toe`.
 It's also available [here](https://github.com/davisking/dlib-models).
 By using this file you must obey the licensing of the iBUG dataseet.

+This landmarks file doesn't always need to be next to the `.toe`.
+A custom parameter on the FaceCHOP allows you to select the location of the file.

 ## Visual Studio Properties
 If you install opencv or dlib with other methods or in other locations, you'll need to modify the properties of the Visual Studio solution.
 For my build setup,